-The Nest Learning Thermostat (third generation) strikes the right balance between style and smart, making it our pick as the best smart thermostat you can buy.
+The Nest Learning Thermostat (third generation) strikes the right balance between style and smarts, making it our pick for the best smart thermostat you can buy.

-It learns your routines and adjusts itself accordingly.
-This means that over time your heating system can actually adapt to suit your needs, without you having to do anything.
+It learns your routines and adjusts itself accordingly, meaning that over time your heating system can actually adapt to suit your needs, without you having to do anything.

 It also benefits from location-based features that track where your phone is and will turn the heating on or off depending on your location.
-But don't worry that it's going to turn off the heating and leave your guests to freeze when you're out, as its built-in sensors enable it to detect whether there's anyone at home.
+But don't worry, it won't turn off the heating and leave your guests to freeze when you're out, as its built-in sensors are able to detect whether there's anyone at home.

 The main criticisms of the Nest Learning Thermostat are that it doesn't offer zonal control, so while you'll be able to digitally control your property as a whole, you'll still have to manually adjust individual radiators.